 With the adoption of Mess Dress, Patrol Dress, Summer Service and Combat Dress, new insignia for these uniforms appeared.
 These patterns of badges were worn well past Unification and were still commonly seen in wear in the early 1970s.

-Special patterns of gilt, bronze, wire embroidered and plated cap badges were worn by officers.
+Special patterns of gilt, bronze, wire embroidered and plated cap badges were worn by officers up to and including the rank of Lieutenant Colonel.
 As well, officers commonly wore the Other Rank's pattern cap badges in the field and there is at least one known example of an Other Rank's collar badge worn as a cap badge by an officer on a green beret.

 ![]() |